Master's programme in Computer Simulations for Science and Engineering

 Computer Simulations for Science and Engineering at KTH, TU Berlin and TU Delft

-The programme includes three semesters of courses followed by a fourth research semester spent on a master’s thesis (30 ECTS credits) under the supervision of both universities attended.
+The programme includes three semesters of courses followed by a fourth research semester spent on a master’s degree project under the supervision of both universities attended.
 The students receive two degrees from both the first and second year universities.

-- analysis techniques (data mining, data management, visualisation)
+- and analysis techniques (data mining, data management, visualisation).

 The students will become experts in the generic tools as applied to one of the specialisations offered by the universities.
-Upon graduation from COSSE, the students will have acquired
+Upon graduation, the students will have acquired:

 - familiarity with selected scientific and engineering application areas and their mathematical models.